Author: Jake Whitacre

 The Koala in the Reading Room

 Why do we need a complex algorithm to tell us an image’s texture?
-In a recent R3 Author Interview, Hyun Ko, MD, lead author of a new R3 article on radiomics, explained that our eyes can be misleading.
+In a recent R3 Author Interview, Hyun Ko, MD, lead author of an R3 article on radiomics, explained that our eyes can be misleading.

 Her perfect example: a koala.
 Most people imagine a koala as a cute, fluffy animal.
 But its actual texture is rugged like a doormat.